-Following are some of the classical problem faced while process synchronaization in systems where cooperating processes are present.
+Below are some of the classical problem depicting flaws of process synchronaization in systems where cooperating processes are present.

 The Readers Writers Problem

-- The dining philosopher's problem involves the allocation of limited resources from a group of processes in a deadlock-free and starvation-free manner.
+The dining philosopher's problem involves the allocation of limited resources to a group of processes in a deadlock-free and starvation-free manner.